MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/storage-monitoring-diagnosing-troubleshooting.md

 In this scenario, you should investigate why the SAS token is expiring before the client sends the token to the server:

-- Typically, you should not set a start time when you create a SAS for a client to use immediately.
+- Typically, you shouldn't set a start time when you create a SAS for a client to use immediately.
 If there are small clock differences between the host generating the SAS using the current time and the storage service, then it's possible for the storage service to receive a SAS that's not yet valid.
 - Don't set a very short expiry time on a SAS.
-Again, small clock differences between the host generating the SAS and the storage service can lead to a SAS apparently expiring earlier than anticipated.
+Again, small clock differences between the host generating the SAS and the storage service can lead to a SAS seemingly expiring earlier than anticipated.
 - Does the version parameter in the SAS key (for example, `sv`=2015-04-05) match the version of the Storage Client Library you are using?
 We recommend that you always use the latest version of the [Storage Client Library](https://www.nuget.org/packages/WindowsAzure.Storage/).
 - If you regenerate your storage access keys, any existing SAS tokens may be invalidated.
 This issue may arise if you generate SAS tokens with a long expiry time for client applications to cache.

-If you are using the Storage Client Library to generate SAS tokens, then it is easy to build a valid token.
-However, if you are using the Storage REST API and constructing the SAS tokens by hand, see [Delegating Access with a Shared Access Signature](/rest/api/storageservices/delegate-access-with-shared-access-signature).
+If you're using the Storage Client Library to generate SAS tokens, then it's easy to build a valid token.
+However, if you're using the Storage REST API and constructing the SAS tokens by hand, see [Delegating Access with a Shared Access Signature](/rest/api/storageservices/delegate-access-with-shared-access-signature).

 ### <a name="the-client-is-receiving-404-messages"></a>The client is receiving HTTP 404 (Not found) messages